 - Identify the payment claim to which it relates;

-- State the scheduled amount of payment that it is proposed be paid (it may be "nil");
+- Identify the scheduled amount of payment that it is proposed to be paid (it may be "nil");

 - If the amount that the respondent proposes to pay is less than the amount claimed in the payment claim, the respondent should set out:

 - The amount (if any) that the respondent agrees to pay - the "scheduled amount";

 - The amount that the respondent does not agree to pay under the payment claim;